Post-graduation work permit

 If you are in Canada

-So long as you apply before your study permit becomes invalid and within 90 days after your Letter of Completion becomes available, you’ll be able to remain in Canada on implied status until a decision is made on your PGWP.
+So long as you apply before your study permit becomes invalid and within 90 days after your Program Completion Letter becomes available, you’ll be able to remain in Canada on implied status until a decision is made on your PGWP.
 Even if your study permit expires after you apply, you can still stay and work in Canada, if eligible.
 Make sure to request an MSP extension while you are waiting for your PGWP, since your MSP expires the same date your study permit expires.

 You can continue to use the Temporary Resident Visa (TRV) you’ve received as a student until the expiry date, it does not become invalid if you’ve finished studies.
 If your TRV will expire, you will need to wait until your PGWP is approved then submit a separate application for a TRV.